-2-5.
+- 2-5.
 All products must support or contribute to organizational communication objectives and meet the highest standards of production, execution and professional excellence.
 Products must convey, by content and delivery, relevant information that supports the command's information and/or mission needs and, therefore, must be authorized products approved for public release.
-Consequently, all products must have a military tie.
+Consequently, all products must have a military tie. - 2-6.

-2-6.
 All entries must have been published in command information outlets except where otherwise cited under the provisions of AR 360-1.
 Those that do not follow these requirements will be disqualified.

-2-7.
-No single product may be entered more than once.
+- 2-7.
+No single product may be entered more than once. - 2-8.

-2-8.
 Entries to the Army Communicator of the Year category may be from a Soldier or a U.S. government civilian employee as long as the entrant meets the eligibility criteria listed in the category's respective section.
 The entrant is also eligible to enter one other portfolio category (either the graphic designer, photographer, videographer or writer of-the-year category) during the same competition year.
-Products may not be used more than once per paragraph 2-7 of this section.
 Portfolios found to contain the same products will be disqualified from the Army Communicator of the Year and the other "of-the-year" category.
-If duplicate products are discovered, Commands/Units will not be allowed to replace the duplicate product nor will they be allowed to submit a replacement entry.
+If duplicate products are discovered, Commands/Units will not be allowed to replace the duplicate product, nor will they be allowed to submit a replacement entry. - 2-9.

-2-9.
 Individuals who are not entering the Army Communicator of the Year category may be entered into more than one of the following categories: graphic designer, photographer, videographer or writer of the year.
-Products may not be used more than once per paragraph 2-7 of this section.
+Products may not be used more than once per paragraph 1-6 of this section.
 Portfolios found to contain the same products will be disqualified from all categories.
-If duplicate products are discovered, Commands/Units will not be allowed to replace the duplicate nor will they be allowed to submit a replacement entry.
+If duplicate products are discovered, Commands/Units will not be allowed to replace the duplicate nor will they be allowed to submit a replacement entry. - 2-10.

-2-10.
 Each entry requires multiple products highlighting the entrant's work.
-In order to create the entry, each product must be uploaded and published to DVIDS as a separate file.

-2-11.
-Each graphic, photo or video product must contain an embedded caption and other required metadata.
-Also assign to each product a Visual Information Record Identification Number (VIRIN) as required in the DoD Visual Information Style Guide dated July 16, 2018 and Change 2 to DoDI 5040.02, "Visual Information," dated April 23, 2018.
+In order to create the entry, each product must be uploaded and published to DVIDS as a separate file. - 2-11.
+Each graphic, photo or video product must contain an embedded caption and other required metadata as outlined in the DoD Visual Information Style Guide dated January 20, 2020, and Change 2 to DoDI 5040.02, "Visual Information," dated April 23, 2018.
+Also assign to each product a Visual Information Record Identification Number (VIRIN) as required in the DoD Visual Information Style Guide dated January 20, 2020, and Change 2 to DoDI 5040.02, "Visual Information," dated April 23, 2018. - 2-12.

-2-12.
 All products must comply with federal law, DoD and Army policy.
 See Appendix A.